 Did you know that a fast food sandwich or burger can easily contains more than 100 percent of the sodium you need in a day?
 If you’re like many Americans, you may be getting way more sodium than your heart can handle.

-Most people consume about 3,400 milligrams of sodium a day — more than twice the 1,500 milligrams recommended by the American Heart Association.
+Most people consume about 3,400 milligrams of sodium a day — more than twice the sodium intake recommended by the American Heart Association.

 It’s easy to understand why.
 Sodium can be sneaky.
 It slinks into soups and sandwiches and cozies up to cold cuts and cured meats.
 It plants itself in your favorite pizza and poultry and burrows into breads and rolls.
 Learn more about the Salty Six and better alternatives (and see the tips at the end of this story.)